Last updated: February March 15, 2018

 Quinoa is Kosher L’Pesach and is not related to the five types of chometz grains, millet or rice.

 IF IT’S NOT KITNIYOS, WHY DOES QUINOA NEED PASSOVER CERTIFICATION?

 We have found that quinoa can, at times, be either grown near barley, or rotated with a barley crop especially in Peru.
 Furthermore, barley on occasion is used to cover quinoa during drying, and the bags used to transport the quinoa may have previously contained flour of chometz.
 Therefore, quinoa should only be used with reliable Kosher for Passover certification or agency approval.
-STAR-K has sent one of its mashgichim to a set of quinoa fields in Bolivia where there is no concern of intermingling with barley.
-STAR-K ensures that the farmers do not rotate their crops and that they use new bags to pack their crops.
+STAR-K sent one of its mashgichim to a set of quinoa fields in Bolivia where there is no concern of intermingling with barley.

 For more information about quinoa on Pesach, please see this article on the topic.

-The United Nations named 2013 the International Year of Quinoa!
+The United Nations named 2013 the International Year of Quinoa.
 Quinoa is one of the most nutritious foods on the planet, cooked like rice, gluten-free, and loaded with vitamins and minerals.
 Even NASA is considering quinoa for long-duration planetary space flights.
 Quinoa has become increasingly popular in the United States, Canada, Europe, China and Japan where the crop is not typically grown, increasing crop value.
-Between 2006 and early 2013, quinoa crop prices have tripled.
-What’s more, wholesale prices of quinoa rose by 88.2% over the last 12-month period.